 If you’re interested in supporting the group, there is a GoFundMe page where you can donate to help with their supply costs.
 If you're a healthcare worker who would like to request face shields for your own hospital or someone with a 3-D printer who wants to help, you can find out more information on each on their Facebook page.

 Every little bit counts these days, and the fact that these shields come from such a group can bring a smile to an overworked and overstressed healthcare worker.
-“I have to say,” Amy recalls warmly, “when the ER staff found out what that the people who made those face shields for them are a Disney seamstress and character actors, they just melted with appreciation.”
+“I have to say,” Amy recalls warmly, “when the ER staff found out that the people who made those face shields for them are a Disney seamstress and character actors, they just melted with appreciation.”